Mortgage Q&A: “What is a streamline refinance?”

 FHA Streamline Refinance

-They make it easy to refinance your mortgage to a lower mortgage rate, without the need for an appraisal, many of which happen to come in low these days.
+An FHA streamline refinance makes it easy to refinance your mortgage to a lower mortgage rate without the need for an appraisal, many of which happen to come in low these days.

 – you must have made at least six (6) payments on the FHA-insured mortgage before refinancing